ainefairbrother/useful-bioinformatics-functions/README.md

 # 1. helper-funs-to-query-api-opentargets-gh.R
   * I created these helper functions as wrappers for the https://genetics.opentargets.org/ API.
-  * There are a large multiude of query designs possible with this structure, but this particular use-case queries using a variantID
+  * There are a large multiude of query designs possible with this structure, but this particular use-case queries using a variantID.
-  * and returns some useful information related to it, namely the nearestGene.id which I designed this query to fetch.
+  * It returns a dataframe containing some useful information related to it, namely the nearestGene.id which I specifically designed this query to fetch.